aurelia/aurelia/docs/user-docs/components/shadow-dom-and-slots.md

 # Slotted content

-In Aurelia, we have several ways to project content into custom elements.
-In the case of Shadow DOM, we can use `<slot>` and for situations where Shadow DOM is disabled, but we want content project functionality, we have `<au-slot>`
+In Aurelia, we have two ways to project content into custom elements.
+In the case of Shadow DOM, we can use `<slot>` and for situations where Shadow DOM is not desirable, we have `<au-slot>`

 ## Slot

-When working with Shadow DOM-enabled components, the `<slot>` element is a native way to allow content projection into components.
-In some instances, the `<slot>` element will not be the right choice, and you will need to consider `<au-slot>` (referenced below) instead.
+When working with Shadow DOM-enabled components, the `<slot>` element is a web platform native way to allow content projection into components.
+In some instances, the `<slot>` element will not be the right choice, and you will need to consider [`<au-slot>` (referenced below)](#au-slot) instead.

 {% hint style="warning" %}
 The slot element will only work when Shadow DOM is enabled for your component.
 Attempting to use the slot element with it disabled will throw an error in the console.